-If the GPS setting is selected it is possible that HIGH accuracy status may never be achieved since it is no GPS-based Base System.
+If the GPS setting is selected though it is no GPS-based Base System it is possible that HIGH accuracy status may never be achieved.

 7.3.3.4.2 General / Log NTP Messages to Syslog

 This option enables or disables Syslog messages which are generated from the NTP service.